martiabr/putti-plotter-plot/ideas.md

 - [ ] **Generative control panels** (reuse code from robots) (think old nuclear reactor, ultrasound machines, ...)
 - [ ] **Experiment with curves/paths of thick lines by shading or filling.** Polygon or set of lines, circles or bezier curves.
 Noise on thickness for cool effect.
 Inspiration: Broken Record podcast logo.
 - [ ] **"Shoelace" chaos plot:** Could be textured with piano, guitar, trumpet styled lines for a music theme.
 The general challenge is how to get the depth correct.
 And how to generate a line that is chaotic but still evenly fills the domain.
+  - Approaches to this: 1.
+WFC, 2.
+Walk
-- [ ] Generative train network / tube map
+- [ ] Generative train network / tube map (WFC?)
 - Grids of objects.
 Can be as simple as polygons or circles with randomly sampled sizes.
 Or e.g. create a cactus creator algorithm that generates random cacti (or any other random fun object).
 Or even just some abstract shapes consisting of points, lines and boxes.
   - [x] Rocket generator would be awesome
   - [x] Robots